8bitprodigy/Styx3D/README.md

 - [ ] Get it ported to DreamCast and PSP

+- [ ] Add support for game data being stored in a compressed format, like PK3 or WAD

+- [ ] Create command-line versions of the tools

 - [ ] Maybe add scripting support (Lua or Umka)

 ## License